fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_fortiguard.html.markdown

 In addition to all the above arguments, the following attributes are exported:
 * `id` - an identifier for the resource.
+* `videofilter_license` - Interval of time between license checks for the FortiGuard video filter contract.
+* `videofilter_expiration` - Expiration date of the FortiGuard video filter contract.

 ## Import